gokcedilek/portfolio/content/project/chrome/index.md

 Timeline: Jul 2020

-Here are some quick & small (not so quick while working on it:) Google Chrome extensions I worked on - I wanted to explore developing extensions due to several reasons:
+Here are some quick & easy (not so quick & easy while working on it:) Google Chrome extensions I worked on - I wanted to explore developing extensions due to several reasons:

 - My general interest towards web development
 - My curiosity about how easy/hard it would be to get started with developing extensions